Encode Literary Divisions (Acts, Scenes, and Speeches) in Transcriptions

 Rationale

-We do not impose act and scene divisions on semi-diplomatic texts.
-Most witnesses (folios, quartos, and octavos) have few or inconsistent act and scene numbers.
-The semi-diplomatic text is meant to be a conservative documentary edition and is therefore not the place to make critical decisions about when scenes break.
+Most early witnesses (folios, quartos, and octavos) have few or inconsistent act and scene numbers.
+We do not impose act and scene divisions on witnesses that lack them.
+The semi-diplomatic transcription is meant to be a conservative documentary edition and is therefore not the place to make critical decisions about when scenes break.

-Transcribe the act and scene headings that do appear in the witness, as well as phrases like Finis.
+Transcribe the act and scene headings that do appear in the witness.
 Treat them not as literary divisions but as labels.
 Tag them with the <label> element and the @type attribute with the value "heading".

 Depending on your anthology’s practice, you may use the self-closing <milestone> element with the @unit attribute and the value "act" or "scene "to indicate the beginning of the literary division.
 You may also add an @n attribute and a value consisting of a number.
 In the case of the first scene of the first act, place the <milestone> element after the title of the play and before the act/scene heading.
 Use the <label> element for the heading.